 How old do you have to be to enter/compete?

 Runners must be 17 years old (or older) on race day – 14th July 2019 (to comply with our race licence).

-Can I transfer my race number to someone else?
+Can I transfer my race number to someone else or defer my entry?

 Please note that anyone found to be running under another person’s name will be disqualified from the event and their details passed to UK Athletics.

 Please arrive from 830am to allow plenty of time to warm up and get into position before the race begins.